Deploying Nutanix Enterprise AI (NAI) NVD Reference Application

 Run the following command to deploy NAI

-$HOME/nai/nai-deploy.sh + set -o pipefail + helm repo add ntnx-charts https://nutanix.github.io/helm-releases "ntnx-charts" already exists with the same configuration, skipping + helm repo update ntnx-charts Hang tight while we grab the latest from your chart repositories... ...Successfully got an update from the "ntnx-charts" chart repository Update Complete. ⎈Happy Helming!⎈ helm upgrade --install nai-core ntnx-charts/nai-core --version=$NAI_CORE_VERSION -n nai-system --create-namespace --wait \ --set imagePullSecret.credentials.username=$DOCKER_USERNAME \ --set imagePullSecret.credentials.password=$DOCKER_PASSWORD \ --insecure-skip-tls-verify \ -f nkp-values.yaml Release "nai-core" has been upgraded.
-Happy Helming!
-NAME: nai-core LAST DEPLOYED: Mon Sep 16 22:07:24 2024 NAMESPACE: nai-system STATUS: deployed REVISION: 7 TEST SUITE: None
+$HOME/nai/nai-deploy.sh + set -o pipefail + helm repo update ntnx-charts Hang tight while we grab the latest from your chart repositories... ...Successfully got an update from the "ntnx-charts" chart repository Update Complete. ⎈Happy Helming!⎈ helm upgrade --install nai-core ntnx-charts/nai-core --version=$NAI_CORE_VERSION -n nai-system --create-namespace --wait \ --set imagePullSecret.credentials.username=$DOCKER_USERNAME \ --set imagePullSecret.credentials.password=$DOCKER_PASSWORD \ --insecure-skip-tls-verify \ -f nkp-values.yaml Release "nai-core" does not exist.
+Installing it now.
+NAME: nai-core LAST DEPLOYED: Mon Aug 25 04:59:28 2025 NAMESPACE: nai-system STATUS: deployed REVISION: 1

 -